The Challenge XXX: Dirty 30: Reunion special

-The two-part reunion special/finale aired on November 14 and 21, 2017, and was hosted by WWE pro wrestler, The Real World: Back to New York alum, and former Challenge champion Mike "The Miz" Mizanin.
+The two-part reunion special/finale aired on November 14 and 21, 2017, and was hosted by WWE pro wrestler, The Real World: Back to New York alumnus, and Challenge champion Mike "The Miz" Mizanin.
 Host T. J. Lavin and each cast member, for the exceptions of Camila and LaToya, attended at the Capitale in New York.
 A The Final Dirt special showing behind-the-scenes at the reunion and the reunion's after-party aired on November 28, 2017.

 Controversy

 After winning the daily challenge on episode 8, cast member Camila Nakagawa overheard Leroy Garrett mentioning a woman to other contestants.
 Nakagawa angrily assumed he was referring to her; she confronted Garrett and started verbally attacking him, using racial slurs.
 After the episode aired, Nakagawa posted an apology on her social media.
 The incident was later discussed on an MTV special that followed called Race in America: An MTV Discussion hosted by Nessa.

 In November 2021, after he stopped appearing in the competition series, Garrett spoke about the incident on his social media.
 Garrett criticised MTV for their handling of the situation, expressing to the network that "[...] someone should have stepped in [...]
 And the fact that no one did, I felt like MTV, you dropped the ball".
 The network and the show's production company released a statement in which they apologized to Garrett for not taking action and allowing Nakagawa to remain in the competition after her racist outburst.